-The school/college recognises that some pupils may experience mental health issues that can negatively affect their behaviour and their ability to participate fully in education.
+Swiss Cottage School recognises that some pupils may experience mental health issues that can negatively affect their behaviour and their ability to participate fully in education.
+Many of our children and young people are at significant risk of developing mental health needs related to disability, social isolated and complex psychosocial issues.

-The school/college is party to the multi-agency protocol on children and young people's mental health and will carry out its responsibilities under that protocol where there are concerns about a pupil's mental and emotional wellbeing. https://cscp.org.uk/wp-content/uploads/2021/05/Interim-multi-agency-protocol-on-children-and-young-people%E2%80%99s-mental-health-2021.pdf
+We work with the guidance of the multi-agency protocol on children and young people's mental health and will carry out its responsibilities under that protocol where there are concerns about a pupil's mental and emotional wellbeing.